NAndreasson/contact-minder/readme.md

 contact-minder
 ==============

-Keep trrack of the contacts in your network
+Keep track of the contacts in your network